 On the other hand, a regular laptop would be a better choice for you if:

-- You’re on a budget or are not willing to spend extra on a laptop.
+- You’re on a budget or unwilling to spend extra on a laptop.

-- You know what you’re going to use the device for and don’t need any extra features, the basic functionality will do.
+- You know what you will use the device for and don’t need any extra features.
+The basic functionality will do.

 - The bright lights and eye-catching designs of gaming laptops would seem unprofessional and distracting at your workplace.